SAP/luigi/docs/content-guidelines.md

   * `@example` - one or more examples of how the function is used
   * `@since 1.6.0` - earliest Luigi version offering this feature

 > **NOTE:** It is mandatory to write `@since 1.6.0` if you are adding a new API function.
-The `NEXTRELEASE` text will automatically update to the version number once the new version is released.
+The `1.7.0` text will automatically update to the version number once the new version is released.

 For an example, you can look at the already existing functions, in this case [fromVirtualTreeRoot](luigi-client-api.md#fromvirtualtreeroot):